Velleman/python-linkplay/README.md

 ## Intro

 Welcome to python-linkplay, a powerful and user-friendly Python library designed to simplify the integration and control of LinkPlay-enabled devices in your projects.
 LinkPlay technology empowers a wide range of smart audio devices, making them interconnected and easily controllable.
-With python-linkpaly, you can harness this capability and seamlessly manage your LinkPlay devices from within your Python applications.
+With python-linkplay, you can harness this capability and seamlessly manage your LinkPlay devices from within your Python applications.

 ## Key features